 Safety signs are used across industries to promote workplace safety.
 They reduce accidents and injuries by serving as easily recognizable indicators of potential hazards.
-As such, industry partners must ensure that proper signage is displayed according to the appropriate standards.
+As such, industry partners must ensure that proper and compliant signage is displayed according to the appropriate standards.

 This extensive guide to workplace safety signs, their meanings, and best practices for use is designed to help you navigate the complex web of rules and regulations that govern their display.
 Use it as a resource to help guide your workplace safety policies and safety sign buying decisions.

 - Safety Signs: Color Coding and Meaning

 - Military & ANSI Standards

 There are many different applications for safety signs in the workplace.
 In general, they serve one of the following three main purposes.